 Renowned for its abundant wildlife and its wide open, sparsely populated hinterlands, Botswana has set aside 20% of its land for National Parks and game reserves – more than any other country in Africa.
-It is a land locked nation covering an area smaller than France, and has a population now creeping past 2 million.
+It is a landlocked nation covering an area smaller than France and a population now creeping past 2.25 million.

 Botswana became independent from Great Britain in 1966.
 Its peace-loving and progressive people have a deep sensitivity for the richness of their natural heritage.
 English is the official language.